 Consignment stores act as an intermediary between the product owner and buyer.
 They stock and supervise products until they are sold and then pay the product owner.
-Thus, consignment stores need flexible point-of-sale (POS) systems with tools to manage new item sales and inventory.
-Consignment store software systems should also have features that address the specific needs of consignors, such as frequent communication and store credit management, but still be easy to use for day-to-day checkout.
+Thus, consignment stores need flexible point-of-sale (POS) systems that not only manage sales and inventory but address the specific needs of consignors, such as frequent communication and store credit management.

 We looked at nearly a dozen POS systems specifically for their functionality, examining both native tools and add-ons.
-In our evaluation, the five best POS systems for consignment stores are:
+In our evaluation, the six best POS systems for consignment stores are:

 - Ricochet: Best overall